How Do We Measure Worship? 6 Truths About True Worship from Revelation - iBelieve Truth: A Devotional for Women - November 12

 What Heaven Reveals About Worship

 Upon examination, we find that the book of Revelation provides a glimpse into heaven and the worship that takes place there.
-What better place to discover truths about prayer?
+What better place to discover truths about worship?
 The following are six truths about worship in Heaven.

 1. Worship creates new songs.
 Revelation 5:9-10, “And they sang a new song, saying: ‘You are worthy to take the scroll and to open its seals, because you were slain, and with your blood you purchased for God persons from every tribe and language and people and nation.
 You have made them to be a kingdom and priests to serve our God, and they will reign on the earth.’”